Skip to content

 Controls randomness for reproducibility.
 Determines random number generation for all random operations: - Shuffling observations - Poisson process time generation - Brownian motion (via centers) - Initialization strategies (KMeansPlusPlus, RandomInit) - Space-specific random operations

-Example: >>> # Reproducible with seed (recommended) >>> sa1 = SimulatedAnnealing(points, k=3, random_state=42) >>> sa2 = SimulatedAnnealing(points, k=3, random_state=42) >>> # sa1 and sa2 will produce identical results >>> >>> # Advanced: use Generator without global state >>> rng = np.random.default_rng(42) >>> sa = SimulatedAnnealing(points, k=3, random_state=rng) >>> # Note: This only controls operations using self._rng >>> # Other components may still use global random state
+Example: >>> # Reproducible with seed (recommended) >>> sa1 = SimulatedAnnealing(points, k=3, random_state=42) >>> sa2 = SimulatedAnnealing(points, k=3, random_state=42) >>> # sa1 and sa2 produce identical results >>> >>> # Or pass an explicit Generator >>> rng = np.random.default_rng(42) >>> sa = SimulatedAnnealing(points, k=3, random_state=rng)

 None